 My Chicken and Rice Soup is simply made using skinless bone-in chicken thighs or roast chicken carcasses with some leftover meat attached.
-It gets a boost of flavor by using additional chicken stock and spices that deliver a beautiful golden color.
+It gets a boost of flavor by using additional chicken stock and spices.
+A little turmeric is added to give it that beautiful golden color.

 The soup gets a flavor boost from chicken stock.
 The vegetables used are simply onions, carrots, and celery.
 You may be thinking this sounds a little bland.
 Do you really think I would do that to you?
 The spices used deliver flavor and some color to the soup.
 It’s the turmeric that gives it a golden color.